 Burn safety: Protect your child from burns

 Burn safety is a foreign concept to most young explorers.
-In fact, one of the most difficult lessons young children might learn is that some things — such as stoves, radiators and flickering flames — can be painfully hot.
+In fact, one of the most difficult lessons young children learn is that some things — such as stoves, radiators and flickering flames — can be painfully hot.
 If children play with matches or lighters, the threat can extend to the entire family.

 Take burn safety precautions to prevent injuries and dangerous situations.